hristoyankov/hristoyankov.github.io/_drafts/why-bothering-blogging.md

 I've wanted to start a blog for quite some time.
 I've even had several attempts prior this one and considering writing a second sentence it's going way better than the last time!

 Having zero experience in this area I had absolutely no idea where to start.
 Should I start writing about some technology I'm currently curious about or should I review the last book I read?!
 But none of this made sense to me... *"Who's that guy Hristo Yankov?
 Bulgaria?
 And why the hell is he talking about all those things he barely understands?"* ...
-Well my friend I'll that sounds like a nice title for the first post:
+Well my friend that sounds like a nice title for the first post:

 Why bothering blogging?